mribeirodantas/NextflowSnippets/snippets/grouptuple_sort_metamap.md

-# Group based on 2 keys, sort based on another one
+# Group based on two keys, sort based on another one

-Let's say you have a channel where every element is a atuple that consists of a meta map and a FASTQ file.
-This meta map, which is the first item of your tuple, contains multiple key-value pairs, and you want to group the elements in this channel based on two of these keys, and then sort the grouped tuples based on another key of this meta map.
-Check the channel creating below for a better understanding of the problem.
+Let's say you have a channel where every element is a tuple that consists of a meta map and a FASTQ file.
+This meta map, which is the first item of your tuple, contains multiple key-value pairs, and you want to group the elements in this channel based on two of these keys and then sort the grouped tuples based on another key of this meta map.
+Check the channel created below for a better understanding of the problem.

 ```Groovy